Bronstein, Gewirtz & Grossman, LLC Notifies Stronghold Digital Mining, Inc. (SDIG) Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, April 19, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Stronghold Digital Mining, Inc. ("Stronghold" or the "Company) (NASDAQ: SDIG) and certain of its officers, on behalf of all persons and entities that purchased Class A common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the "Registration Statement") issued in connection with Stronghold Digital Mining's October 2021 initial public offering ("IPO").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/sdgi.
+Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Stronghold Digital Mining, Inc. (“Stronghold” or the “Company) (NASDAQ: SDIG) and certain of its officers, on behalf of all persons and entities that purchased Class A common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the “Registration Statement”) issued in connection with Stronghold Digital Mining’s October 2021 initial public offering (“IPO”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fsdig.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Act of 1933.